 Writing: Students will build their writing skills by advancing through a series of increasingly challenging tasks, from constructing clear sentences to writing a strong paragraph for an essay.

 The class ends with the Language Arts Triathlon, an engaging, collaborative competition where students will put their skills to the test in a battle of words!
 Through this event, students will measure their progress, both against themselves and in friendly competition with their classmates.

 There are no textbooks to purchase for this class.
-Students will be provided with a packet of handouts to print for use in the class.
+Students will be provided with handouts each day for use in the class.